 Market risk is the risk of loss that may arise from changes in market factors such as interest rates, investment fluctuations, and commodity and equity prices.
 The COVID-19 pandemic and its economic consequences have an extenuating impact on the current volatility of financial markets.
-Market conditions will cause fluctuations in the fair values of financial assets classified as held-for-trading, or available-for-sale and cause fluctuations in the fair value of future cash flows for assets or liabilities classified as held-to-maturity, loans or receivables and other financial liabilities.
+Market conditions will cause fluctuations in the fair values of financial assets and liabilities.
 The Company is not exposed to significant interest rate risk as the Company has no variable interest bearing debt.
 The Company's ability to raise capital to fund exploration or development activities is subject to risks associated with fluctuations in gold and metal prices.
 Management closely monitors commodity prices, individual equity movements, and the stock market to determine the appropriate course of action to be taken by the Company.